-Ginger Increases Athletic Performance, Ginger and Cinnamon Reduce Soreness
+Ginger and Cinnamon Boost Athletic Performance, Reduce Soreness

 The researchers, from the Department of Community Nutrition in the School of Nutrition and Food Science at Iran’s Isfahan University of Medical Sciences, conducted two recent clinical studies of young women athletes – the first with 60 athletic women and the second one with 49 women athletes.